+1. Surveys

-- 1. Surveys - a.
-Surveys Created by a Third Party - i.
-This section applies to every survey: - (1) that is created by a person or entity other than a district staff member or student; - (2) regardless of whether the student answering the questions can be identified and - (3) regardless of the subject matter of the questions - ii.
+- Surveys Created by a Third Party - i.
+This section applies to every survey:

+(1) that is created by a person or entity other than a district staff member or student;

+(2) regardless of whether the student answering the questions can be identified; and

+(3) regardless of the subject matter of the questions

+- ii.
 Parents have the right to inspect any survey created by a third party before that survey is distributed to their student. - b.
 Surveys Requesting Particular Sensitive Information - i.
-Sensitive information shall include: - (1) Political affiliations or beliefs of the student or the student's parent(s); - (2) Mental or psychological problems of the student or the student's family: - (3) Sexual behavior or attitudes; - (4) Illegal, anti-social, self-incriminating, or demeaning behavior; - (5) Critical appraisals of other individuals with whom respondents have close family relationships; - (6) Legally recognized privileged or analogous relationships, such as those of lawyers; physicians, and ministers; - (7) Religious practices, affiliations, or beliefs of the student or student's parent(s)- or - (8) Income (other than that required by law to determine eligibility for participation in a program or for receiving financial assistance under such program), without prior-written consent of the parent or eligible student.
+Sensitive information shall include: - (1) Political affiliations or beliefs of the student or the student's parent(s); - (2) Mental or psychological problems of the student or the student's family; - (3) Sexual behavior or attitudes; - (4) Illegal, anti-social, self-incriminating, or demeaning behavior;

+(5) Critical appraisals of other individuals with whom respondents have close family relationships;

+(6) Legally recognized privileged or analogous relationships, such as those of lawyers; physicians, and ministers;

+(7) Religious practices, affiliations, or beliefs of the student or student's parent(s); or program administered by the U.S. Department of Education, the school district must obtain the written consent of a student's parent(s) before the student participates in the survey.

+(8) Income (other than that required by law to determine eligibility for participation in a program or for receiving financial assistance under such program), without prior written consent of the parent or eligible student.

 - ii.
 No student shall be required to submit to a survey, analysis, or evaluation that requests sensitive information. - iii.
-If a survey requesting sensitive information is funded, in whole or in part, by a program administered by the US Department of Education, the school district must obtain the written consent of a student's parent(s) before the student participates in the survey. - iv.
-School officials and staff members shall not request, nor disclose the identity of any student who completes any survey (created by any person or entity, including the district) containing any sensitive information. - v.
-Parents have the right to inspect any survey which requests sensitive information before that survey is distributed to their student.

-c.
-Survey Inspection Requests

-- i.
-School officials shall inform parents of their right to inspect surveys requesting sensitive information before the surveys are distributed to any student. - ii.
+If a survey requesting sensitive information is funded, in whole or in part, by a

+- iv.
+School officials and staff members shall not request, nor disclose, the identity of any student who completes any survey (created by any person or entity, including the district) containing any sensitive information. - v.
+Parents have the right to inspect any survey which requests sensitive information before that survey is distributed to their student. - c.
+Survey Inspection Requests - i.
+School officials shall inform parents of their right to - inspect surveys requesting sensitive information before the surveys are distributed to any student. - ii.
 All survey inspection requests must be in writing to the building principal and delivered to the building principal prior to the date on which the survey is scheduled to be administered to the students. - iii.
-The principal shall respond to survey inspection requests without delay.

-2. Invasive Physical Examinations
+The principal shall respond to survey inspection requests without delay. - d.
+The district will also comply with any survey requirements found in the district's policy on Parent Involvement in Education Practices. - 2.
+Invasive Physical Examinations

 - a.
-The term "invasive physical examination" means: - i.
-Any medical examination that involves the exposure of private body parts; or - ii.
-Any act during such examination that includes incision, insertion, or injection into the body; and - iii.
-Does not include a hearing, vision, or scoliosis screening. - b.
-Parents may refuse to allow their student to participate in any nonemergency invasive physical examination or screening that is: - i.
-Required as a condition of attendance; - ii.
-Administered by the school and scheduled by the school in advance; and - iii.
-Not necessary to protect the immediate health and safety of the student, or of other students. - c.
-This policy does not apply to any physical examination or screening that: - i.
-Is permitted or required by an applicable state law, including physical examinations or screenings that are permitted without parental notification; - ii.
-Is administered to a student in accordance with the Individuals with Disabilities Education Act (20 U.S.C.
-1400 et seq.) - iii.
-Is otherwise authorized by Board policy.
+The term "invasive physical examination" means: - i. any medical examination that involves the exposure of private body parts; or - ii. any act during such examination that includes incision, insertion, or injection into the body; and - iii. does not include a hearing, vision, or scoliosis screening. - b.
+Parents may refuse to allow their student to participate in any non-emergency, invasive physical examination or screening that is: - i. required as a condition of attendance; - ii. administered by the school and scheduled by the school in advance; and - iii. not necessary to protect the immediate health and safety of the student, or of other students. - This policy does not apply to any physical examination or screening that:

+i. is permitted or required by an applicable state law, including physical examinations or screenings that are permitted without parental notification;

+ii. is administered to a student in accordance with the Individuals with Disabilities Education Act (20 U.S.C. §1400 et seq.)

+iii. is otherwise authorized by Board policy.